matyalatte/Auto-Semver-Template/README.md

 When the merged PR is labeled with `patch`, `minor`, or `major`, the workflow creates a tag and a release draft.

-## Add version info to API documents
+## How to add version info to API documents

 You can write the API documents with `@next_version@` like this.